Skip to content

 show lisp site summary

-The data plane uses VXLAN encapsulation between fabric nodes.
-The original endpoint packet is carried across the underlay inside an overlay header.
-This lets the campus route the underlay while preserving logical segmentation and endpoint mobility in the overlay.
+The data plane uses Virtual Extensible LAN (VXLAN) between fabric nodes.
+The original endpoint packet travels inside an overlay header.
+The underlay routes the outer packet.
+The overlay keeps segmentation and endpoint mobility.

 Recognition commands: